Deeeeen/AWS_S3_glacier/README.md

 -v <vault name>             the name of the vault
 -o <output file>            the output file name
 ** The chunk size must be a megabyte (1024 KB) multiplied by a power of 2
-** if you don’t use -u flag or use -u -, it will set the account id you used to configure the AWS CLI as default account id
+** If you don’t use -u flag or use -u -, it will set the account id you used to configure the AWS CLI as default account id
-** number of chunks must be < 10000, total size must be < 5 TB
+** Number of chunks must be < 10000, total size must be < 5 TB
 ```

 2. Check if upload is completed (the multipart upload may take up to 24 hrs to finish) (optional)